le0pard/cable-shared-worker/README.md

   '/worker.js',
   {
     visibilityTimeout: 60, // 60 seconds wait before start close channels, default 0 is disable this functionality
-    onVisibilityChange: (isVisible, isChannelsWasPaused) => { // callback send info if visibility changed if (isVisible && isChannelsWasPaused) {
+    onVisibilityChange: (isVisible, isChannelsWasPaused) => { // callback for visibility changes if (isVisible && isChannelsWasPaused) {
-        // this condition can be used to fetch API about data changes, because channels was closed due to tab on background }
+        // this condition can be used to fetch data changes, because channels was closed due to tab on background }
     }
   }